UnloadingGnat/flashBackIRC/README.md

 # Flashback
 Flashback is an awesome, retro IRC based app built using Django (and the Django Rest Framework) for our backend as well as React for our frontend!
+This project was made during the Summer Code Jam 2020.

 ## How to use
 Once you login or sign up to Flashback, you have access to the terminal!
 Here you run a few commands.
 You can connect to group chats, which allow you to contact chat with other Flashback users.
 You can also create your own group.
 We can use the `create` command to create a new group, and the `join` command to join it.
 Let's try it: